 Scholarships are a great way of funding for students.
-Here at Chalmers University of Technology, students have many possibilities with respect to scholarships.
-Below you will find links to the scholarships for both prospective and current students at Chalmers University of Technology.
-Some of these are administered by Chalmers University of Technology and others are examples of scholarships administered by external sources.
+Chalmers University of Technology offers numerous scholarship opportunities.
+Below you will find links to the scholarships for both prospective and current students at Chalmers.
+Some of these are administered by Chalmers University of Technology and others are administered by external institutions.

 Important: Applications for scholarships should be made along with the application for Master's studies.
 Students should not wait until they receive an admission to do so.

 - The Avancez Scholarships are 75% tuition fee waivers awarded by Chalmers University of Technology and are funded by the Chalmers Foundation.
 These scholarships are available to all students who are liable to pay tuition fees i.e., students with non-EU/EEA nationality.

 - The IPOET (International Programme Office for Education and Training) Scholarships are 75% tuition fee waivers funded by the Government of Sweden.
 They are awarded by Chalmers University of Technology and available to nearly all fee-paying students, with the exception of 12 countries.

 - The Mölnlycke Health Care Scholarships are 100% fee tuition waivers with possibilities for summer internships and a final master's thesis project.

 - The Sievert Larsson Scholarship Fund (within Friends of Chalmers) offers a 100% tuition fee waiver and living expenses to students of Thai nationality who aim to study on a Master’s programme at Chalmers University of Technology.

 - The US Friends of Chalmers Scholarship is a scholarship comprising USD 35 000 (i.e. a reduction of the tuition fee by USD 8750 per semester) and is awarded to one student with US citizenship.